Brooklyn Immersionists: Narratives in support of land invasion

-The timeline does helpfully point out that Manhattan's corporate developers, with support from the City of New York, began to take over Williamsburg real estate as early as 1999.
+The timeline in the New York Times notes that Manhattan's corporate developers, with support from the City of New York, began to take over Williamsburg real estate as early as 1999.
 It also quotes Robert Lanham, the publisher of The Brooklyn Paper on his displeasure with the aforementioned development: “What gets on my nerves, though, are the Wall Streeters who have come into the area to ‘get dirty with the artists’ and have brought their condominiums with them.”
 But the New York Times’ timeline displays no sense of irony for instigating a symbolic takeover that repeats the actual one.
 Colonization, whether by empires or corporations, has always involved both mental and physical forms.
 In The Wretched of the Earth, Frantz Fanon provides a framework for understanding the corporate takeover of both land and narrative in Williamsburg:“The settler makes history and is conscious of making it.
 And because he constantly refers to the history of his mother country, he clearly indicates that he himself is the extension of that mother-country.
 Thus the history which he writes is not the history of the country which he plunders but the history of his own nation in regard to all that she skims off, all that she violates and starves.”The music historian, Cisco Bradley is not reticent about using the word "colonization" to characterize the Manhattan establishment’s takeover of Williamsburg’s culture and community.
 In 2023, Bradley states in The Williamsburg Avant-Garde:"In the takeover of Williamsburg, Brooklyn was colonized primarily by Manhattan capital, a process that has continued unabated on a broader scale up to the present time throughout the outer boroughs.
 Culture and community have been the casualties of capital.”Not every media outlet, however, has reduced Williamsburg’s innovative community in the 1990s to Manhattan’s lifestyle markers “hipster” and “pure bohemia."
 In 2016, Brainard Carey excoriates the term “hipster” and notes on his website for Yale University Radio (WYBCX) that “Brooklyn's reinvention was a lot deeper than the rote gentrification that is so often associated with urban art scenes.”
 Carey continues:“It is despite the intrusions of deep pockets and tax abatements – and clichés like 'luxury' and 'hipster' – that there is still a generous, innovative, and risk-taking culture in Brooklyn today.
 That culture has deep roots in Brooklyn's industrial past, in the Jazz-informed music scene in Fort Greene, and in the Immersionist subculture that took root near Williamsburg's waterfront.”